-After a full-day of instructing, you do not have to worry about the the mountain shutting down.
-Night skiing is offered until 20.30 nearly every day.
-Another big advantage of going to Niseko is that it offers after ski possibilities, one of the few areas in Japan that does so.
+After a full day of instructing, you do not have to worry about the mountain shutting down.
+Night skiing is offered until 08:30pm nearly every day.
+Another big advantage of going to Niseko is that it offers after ski possibilities, one of the few areas in Japan that do so in the form that you might know it.
 Having said that, you may end up singing Spice Girls at a karaoke bar with your ski school if all the sake hits you the right way.

 March or April